XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 `PyPI package <https://pypi.org/project/genetlib/>`_.
 Users can also check `releases <https://github.com/Barry57/GENetLib/releases>`_  to get historical versions.
 Welcome to provide your feedback and make contributions to our package, we will be grateful for all the contributors.
-The ways to contact us are provided in :ref:`outlook <outlook-label>`.
+The ways to contact us are provided in :ref:`contributing to GENetLib <contribution-label>`.

 .. toctree::